geoffrasb/CCL/Introduction.en.md

-# Introduction to The Common-sense Composing Language
+# Introduction to The Causality Composing Language

 ## Background - why designing the language
 ## What does it provide